Hook Priority

 };

-A function with no explicit priority is given the priority of 0.
+A function with no explicit priority is given the priority of Priority::Normal.

-The initial call to the function starts with the hook with lowest priority (INT_MIN).
-Each call to the original function increases the current priority, with the original function being at the highest priority of INT_MAX.
+The initial call to the function starts with the hook with lowest priority (internally INT_MIN).
+Each call to the original function increases the current priority, with the original function being at the highest priority (internally INT_MAX).
 As each function in the chain returns, priority is decreased until the function with lowest priority returns.
 At this point, the function call is finished and execution returns to the original caller.

 An example is shown by this diagram and its accompanying code: